 Ace Corner Finland was founded in 2011 and it is the first Ace Café outside of London.
 The original Ace Café London was established in 1938.
 Now Ace Cafes have spread all over the world!
 Check all the Ace Cafés HERE.

-Ace Corner restaurant
+Ace Cafe restaurant

 We have a terrace with a view to Lake Vesijärvi and we offer our customers free parking and wifi.
-Tourists from over 30 countries have found Finland’s Motorcycle Museum.
-The furthest tourists have come from New Zealand.

 Veistämönkatu 1B, Niemen Satama, 15140 Lahti